Feyerabend/cc/ch06/sec6.2/README.md

 #### Core Focus

-Create and rigorously evaluate artifacts.
+Create and rigorously evaluate artefacts.

 #### Relevance to Sustainable Computing

-The project is artifact-centered:
+The project is artefact-centered:
 * New architecture
 * Prototype platform
 * Communication mechanisms